Benefits of Essential Oils

 Virginian Cedarwood is a conifer.
 It's aroma is deep, woody and balsamic.
 It strongly resembles the aroma of cedar chests and closets.
 It can be helpful for all skin types, particularly oily or acne prone skin.

-Virginian Cedarwood Essential Oil Fights Against:
+Virginian Cedarwood Essential Oil Benefits and Uses:

 Spearmint Essential Oil